David Shepherd Wildlife Foundation’s (DSWF) position on the international trade in chimpanzees.

 Growing demand for chimpanzees as pets and performers creates a lucrative industry for trafficking syndicates where infant chimpanzees can fetch over £10,000.

-The capture of an infant chimpanzee has huge knock on effects for wild troupes, whose close social structures ensure the survival and strength of many individuals.
+The capture of an infant chimpanzee has huge knock on effects for wild troops, whose close social structures ensure the survival and strength of many individuals.

 Poachers typically slaughter ten adult chimps to ease the capturing process of infants, exacerbating the disappearance of this iconic species.